Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - You should also use Azure load balancer to uniformly distribute the user load across the new VMs.
 The user traffic will go to a load balancer and it will then distribute it across the VMs

      - **Availability Zones inside the Region**
+        - Availability zone guards at the level of individual data center failure, while an availability set is still inside a data center but has different fault and update domains to improve availability
         - An Availability zone is a collection of data centers
         - There are multiple availability zones in one region
         - There is no additional cost for creating an availability set and there is no additional cost for creating an availability zone